OriShefer/Money-Tracker/README.md

 # Money Tracker

-An app that helps you keep track of your budget (front and back seperated to other repositories for deployment needs)<br>
+An app that helps you keep track of your budget (front and back also seperated to other repositories for deployment needs)
-kept here for saving project progress history before separation

 ## Table of Contents